1Mill/notes/conferences/software-crafters-unconference-2022.md

     * Declaring "backlog bankruptcy" to trash everything (bugs, ideas, ..., everything!); make work about doing not managing a list.
     * Keeping dependencies up to date (try to automate as much as possible)
   * Bad habits
-    * Giving fixed timelines because usually other stuff comes up
+    * Giving fixed timelines because usually other stuff comes up that pushes those timelines out
-    * Waiting to long to get feedback
+    * Waiting to long to get feedback on anything
-    * Not being conscientious of terminology, initialisms, etc. - try to make sure everybody is on the same page
+    * Not being conscientious of terminology, initialisms, etc. - try to make sure everybody is on the same page when having a conversation
     * Big commits - bigger risks
-    * Not taking breaks to process through problems
+    * Not taking breaks, walking away from the computer, to process through problems
     * Not running tests before pushing
     * Status meetings - status should be viewable through tool (e.g. JIRA)
     * Blaming - people do the best with the knowledge they have at the time